-2 x 110mm Push Fit Soil Pipes Single Socket x3m
+110mm Push Fit Soil Pipe Single Socket x3m

-Installing The Pipe?
-4 Things You Need to Know
+Installing a Vent Pipe?
+5 Things You Need to Know

-The thing about vent pipes is that they transport waste from your home or property.
-This material releases smelly gasses, which is why the pipe must be controlled in various ways.
-An Air Vent serves two purposes for your vent pipes.
-First, it controls the flow of the waste inside, forcing it downwards.
-Secondly, it filters the air and bad smells out the top of the pipe.
-The top opening of your pipes should be installed at or above roof level, meaning the smell of the air being filtered out won’t be noticeable to anyone.
+The thing about soil pipes is that they transport waste from your home or property.
+This material releases smelly gasses, which is why it must be installed in the correct way.
+An Air Vent serves two purposes for your stack pipes.
+First, it controls the flow of the waste inside avoiding a vacuum and forcing it downwards.
+Secondly, it filters bad smells out the top of the pipe – by allowing air to escape.
+The top opening of your stack should be installed at or above roof level, meaning the smell of the air being filtered out won’t be noticeable to anyone.

-Although most vent pipes are by default installed outside the home wall, they are also made to accommodate internal installation.
-The pipes themselves are not aesthetically displeasing for most home owners, but some might prefer the absence of these pipes if they are still in the process of construction.
+Although most of them are by default installed outside the home wall, they are also made to accommodate internal installation.
+The products themselves are not aesthetically displeasing for most homeowners, but some might prefer the absence of these if they are still in the process of construction.

 NOTE: Remember that if you do go this route, an air admittance valve is essential to the installation.

-It’s always wisest to check your toilet and/or kitchen waste connections BEFORE ordering your pipe.
-Although most homes accommodate 4 inch (110mm) pipes, or even 6 inch (160mm) pipes if the installation is industrial in nature.
+It’s always wisest to check your toilet and/or kitchen waste connections BEFORE ordering.
+Although most homes accommodate 4-inch (110mm) pipes, or even 6-inch (160mm) pipes if the installation is industrial in nature.

 Special connectors must also be purchased with your pipes so that you can connect them during installation.
-These connectors are called couplers or joiners, and are also available to purchase at EasyMerchant.
-It’s imperative that you use an installer or plumber who’s familiar with these pipes.
+These connectors are called couplers or joiners and are also available to purchase at EasyMerchant.
+It’s imperative that you use an installer or plumber who’s familiar with stack pipes.
 Connecting them can be tricky, but with the right equipment it’s a cinch.
-At EasyMerchant, out 110mm pipe comes with a socket included.
-So a coupler will only be needed if you’re cutting the pipe
+At EasyMerchant, our 110mm soil vent pipe comes with a socket included.
+So, a coupler will only be needed if you’re cutting the pipe